Creamy Clam Chowder with Bacon

 • Red pepper flakes to taste

-Cook the Bacon and Prep the Base
+Cook the Bacon and Prepare the Base

 Build the Chowder Base